cedadev/cloudhands-ops/cloudhands/ops/doc/ops-platform.rst

 installation:

 1. `The build environment`_ is a place to build software packages.
+This is necessary whenever:

+    * new code is to be released
-This is necessary every time a provider configuration changes or a new operations script is written.
+    * a provider configuration changes
+    * you write or modify an operations script.

 2. `The administration environment`_ is a place from which to monitor and administer a running installation.